Emilia-Capital/progress-planner/readme.txt

 * Completing the last badge wouldn't ever work, fixed.
 * Fixed some bugs around detecting badges being "had".
 * Replaced links to the site with shortlinks, so we can change them as needed without doing a release.

 = 0.9.3 =

-This version improves plugin security by sanitizing to-do items better.
-This basically means your co-workers on the site can't hack you.

-== Changelog ==

-= 0.9.3 =